RodrigoDom01/RodrigoDom01/README.md

-Fullstack developer, passionate about new technologies, continuous learning, and teamwork.
-Maintaining good communication and applying good practices for software development. 😉
+Fullstack developer, passionate about new technologies, continuous learning and teamwork.
+Always maintaining good communication and applying good practices for software development. 😉

-I am looking for opportunities in which I can demonstrate and expand my knowledge as a FullStack developer, backend or frontend.
+I look for opportunities where I can demonstrate and expand my knowledge as a FullStack developer.